weweb-assets/ww-image/README.md

 # WW-IMAGE

-This an element for Weweb, to display an image.
+This is an element for Weweb, to display an image.

 -   Source of image can be change, and will be download on Weweb CDN.
 -   Focuspoint can be change